Blockpit February 7, 2026 | 12 min read

-01 The Problem: Balance Mismatch
+01 The Problem: Wrong Balance

 "Balance Mismatch" is Blockpit's way of saying: What we see on-chain doesn't match what we've calculated.